-If you're like most kids, you've probably heard at least one parent say, "Don't forget to take your vitamin!"
-"Eat your salad — it's packed with vitamins!"
+If you're like most kids, you've probably heard at least one parent say, "Don't forget to take your vitamin!" or "Eat your salad — it's packed with vitamins!"
 But what exactly are vitamins?

 Vitamins and minerals are substances that are found in foods we eat.
 Your body needs them to work properly, so you grow and develop just like you should.
 When it comes to vitamins, each one has a special role to play.
 For example:

 There are two types of vitamins: fat soluble and water soluble.

 When you eat foods that contain fat-soluble vitamins, the vitamins are stored in the fat tissues in your body and in your liver.
 They wait around in your body fat until your body needs them.